lanl/dsi/examples/ndp/README.md

 - Query local database with SQL (not supported in NDP backend)
 - Offline analysis workflow

-**Use Case:** You want to run SQL queries on NDP data, modify tables, or work offline.
-Query NDP once, save locally, then work with the local copy.

 ---

 ## Working with Resources